CurlyWurly-1/PICO_2_W_AP_STA/README.md

        - Disconnect the PICO W USB connection.
        - Connect the PICO W USB connection
        - Press the "Stop" button in Thonny (to reconnect Thonny to the PICO W)
-       - Execute "**wifi_sta_ap.py**
+       - Execute program "**wifi_sta_ap.py**" again

 N.B.
-If the above sequence is completed successfully, when you hard reboot the PICO W and execute program "**wifi_sta_ap.py**" again, the program will thjis time find file "**wifi.dat**" with its login info.
-If the login is successful, the program will bypass the "setup" HTML webpage in **AP mode** and the HTML webpage in "**wifi_sta_ap.py**" is shown straight away.
+If the above sequence is completed successfully, with the PICO W hard rebooted amd program "**wifi_sta_ap.py**" has been executed again, you will notice that because the program now finds file "**wifi.dat**" with its login info, the program will bypass the "setup" HTML webpage in **AP mode** and the HTML webpage in "**wifi_sta_ap.py**" is shown straight away.
+IF however, the file contains the wrong SSID and password combination (perhaps the SSID password has changed?) then after two unsuccessful attempts to login in **STA mode**. the program will go back to showing the original "login" HTML webpage in **AP mode**.

-...and viola - There is no need to enter the SSID and password again!